-Night Song of a Wandering Shepherd in Asia by Giacomo Leopardi | Pain is universal

 Night Song of a Wandering Shepherd in Asia begins with an apostrophe, a comma, to the moon.
 The poetic voice, the shepherd, expresses his doubts and frustrations about the meaning of existence.
 Both human life and the whole universe seem to be nonsensical.
 The rules that govern the cosmos are impossible to understand.
 The only certainty is a perpetual pain, spaced out by what Leopardi calls noia: the longing for happiness that is impossible to satisfy.
 French poet Charles Baudelaire would call it spleen, Italian Nobel Prize Eugenio Montale male di vivere (angst).
 A void of the soul, the impossibility of feeling both positive and negative emotions.

-The shepherd compares life to the tiring walk of an old man, who spends his whole life struggling, only to see all of his struggles result in death.
+The shepherd compares life to the tiring walk of an old man who spends his whole life struggling, only to see his struggles result in death.
 Life is full of sorrows, even at its dawn.
 Newborn babies cry, and their parents spend their life consoling them about their being alive.
-Ergo existence, to Leopardi, coincides with suffering and so he wonders whether it would be better not to be born.
-He leaves a first, feeble glimmer: maybe the moon knows the secret mechanics of life, maybe it’s only human destiny to be clueless and miserable.
+Ergo existence, to Leopardi, coincides with suffering, so he wonders whether it would be better not to be born.
+He leaves a first, feeble glimmer: maybe the moon knows the secret mechanics of life.
+Maybe it’s only human destiny to be clueless and miserable.

 Song: the healing power of lyric